-When patients suffer from cardiac arrest, the best thing to do is to provide them the lifesaving method they need right away, which is CPR.
-However, in reviving a patient, it doesn’t always yield to a 100% success rate.
+When patients suffer from cardiac arrest, the best thing to do is to provide them the lifesaving method they need right away, which is certified CPR.
+However, reviving a patient doesn’t always yield a 100% success rate.
 There are instances where performing CPR does not save the life of the victim.

 Although CPR is known to be a lifesaving method, such instances cannot be predicted nor prevented.
 That is why the following below are the ways on how to deal with the patient’s death.